mattblovell/kodi_panel/README.rst

 easy to install `Entware <https://github.com/Entware/Entware/wiki>`_.
 With that, you can get a "just enough" development environment!

+It may be necessary to enable the SPI bus in CoreELEC's kernel.
+That can be accomplished by activating the relevant entries that exist within the Device Tree, by executing these commands:

+1. ``mount -o remount,rw /flash``
+2. ``fdtput -t s /flash/dtb.img /soc/cbus@ffd00000/spi@13000/spidev@0 status "okay"``
+3. ``fdtput -t s /flash/dtb.img /soc/cbus@ffd00000/spi@13000 status "okay"``

+Next, create the file ``/etc/modules-load.d/spi.conf`` such that it contains these two lines:

+    spidev
+    spi_meson_spicc

+and reboot.
+After the reboot, the device file ``/dev/spidev0.0`` should exist.

-The immediate goal is still the same -- get luma.lcd installed and talking to your display.
+The next immediate goal is still the same as it was on the RPi -- get luma.lcd installed and talking to your display.
 There are just a few more steps necessary to achieve that goal than if you had armbian or Debian installed.
 (I'm not going to describe how to secure-shell (ssh) into your CoreELEC SBC; you should be able to find details on that elsewhere on the web.)
 Here are the steps I ended up using, as captured from the second forum thread above.
 Note that the ``python3`` and ``pip3`` commands below are all